-I am a regular contributor to the Arts section of Halifax's alt-weekly The Coast.
-Here is my latest piece -
+When I lived in Halifax I was a regular contributor to the Arts section of Halifax's alt-weekly The Coast.
+Here's a taste -

 Migrating through heritage